The room dims and the lock clicks shut. There’s a moment of silence. Now what?

 The Locked Room:

 The Locked Room actually has 3 locations throughout the city, all with different themed rooms.
-The NE location has Mutiny on the High Seas, Quest for Excalibur, Game Over, Hangar 403, and The Quizzler’s Revenge.
-The Southland location has Lair of the Minotaur, Mission: Antarctica, The Great Train Heist, and Sinister Study.
+The NE location has Mutiny on the High Seas, Quest for Excalibur, Game Over, and The Quizzler’s Revenge.
+The Southland location has Lair of the Minotaur, Mission: Antarctica, The Great Train Heist, and The Price is Life.
 Finally, the SE location has Forbidden Temple, Prison Break, The Heist, and Captivity.
 (During the COVID crisis, be sure to check out the online escape rooms from The Locked Room.)

 Address: NE: Bay #15 2015 32 Ave NE, Calgary, AB